 The Helpful Content Update did not create the problem, it held up a mirror

-The Helpful Content Update did not invent ecommerce content problems, it exposed them with the charm of a fluorescent light in a fitting room.
-Pages that existed mainly to catch search traffic and then hand the reader a shrug were always fragile.
-Google’s guidance on helpful content is blunt about this, content should be created for people first, and content written mainly for search engines can fail to perform well.
-That is not a small technical adjustment.
-It is a verdict on a publishing habit that treated visibility as the finish line, when visibility was only ever the opening move.
+The Helpful Content Update did not invent ecommerce content problems; it exposed them clearly.
+Pages that existed mainly to catch search traffic and then leave the reader with little value were always fragile.
+Google’s guidance on helpful content is blunt about this: content should be created for people first, and content written mainly for search engines can fail to perform well.

 Most ecommerce content has no job because nobody assigned one

-The real test is whether content changes behavior
+The real test is whether content changes behaviour

 Ecommerce content needs four jobs, and most teams only write for one